lautanal/datastructures_lab/documentation/manual.md

 The user chooses the start and end points with a mouse left click.
 After choosing the start and end point, the user can mark the blocked nodes with a mouse left click.
 Start and end points and blocked nodes can be erased with a mouse right click.

-The algorithm is chosen with keyboard command m.
+The algorithm is chosen with a keyboard command m.

-Route calculation starts with keyboard command s.
+Route calculation starts with a keyboard command s.

 ## Commands